 3. Alternative treatments

-These agents are used in the treatment of steroid-dependent nephrotic syndrome, steroid-resistant nephrotic syndrome or when corticosteroids are contraindicated or cause side effects.
+The following agents are used in the treatment of steroid-dependent nephrotic syndrome, steroid-resistant nephrotic syndrome, or when corticosteroids are contraindicated or cause side effects:

 a.
 Levamisole (2.5 mg/kg on alternate days) reduces the risk of relapse in steroid-dependent patients.
-Important side effects are:
+The significant side effects are as follows: